 Strict Liability onDog Owners

-California law establishes strict liability on dog owners if their dog attacks or bites a person that is on public property or is lawfully on private property.
-We are one of only a few states that have done so.
+California is one of only a few states whose law establishes "strict liability" on dog owners if their dog attacks or bites a person that is on public property or is lawfully on private property.
 Strict liability means that the owner is absolutely responsible for the actions of their dog, even in cases of first time bites and even when the owner is not aware of the dog’s tendencies to aggression.
 California Civil Code 3342 establishes that the owner is liable “regardless of the former viciousness of the dog or owner’s knowledge of such viciousness”.

 The statute reads as follows: